Builder examples

 arch: amd64

-host: ssh://[email protected]
+remote: ssh://[email protected]

 Note: You must have Docker running on the remote host being used as a builder.
 This instance should only be shared for builds using the same registry and credentials.